 Detected Fraudulent Activity

 If you happen to notice Failure Code 07, it’s a code that indicates that the customer’s bank has detected potential fraudulent activity associated with the account.
-Here is what you should do with different cases:
+Here is what you should do in the following cases:

 Lost or Misplaced Card

 Failure Code 41 is a code that signifies that the card has been reported as lost by the cardholder, and thus, the bank has blocked the transaction.
-Here is what you should do:
+What should you do?
+Essentially, the answer is the same as for situations involving Failure Code 07 – for both one-time transactions and recurring or scheduled payments.

 Card Stolen

 The code Failure Code 43 is an indication that the card has been officially reported as stolen, and the bank has been notified to prevent any transactions from being authorized.
-Here is the action you need to take in different scenarios:
+Once again, the action you should take is the same as in the above-mentioned scenarios.

 For remote payments, it’s important to make sure the customer’s account information is updated on time.
 You should replace the compromised (old, lost, or stolen) account number with the new, secure one to maintain uninterrupted service and secure transaction processing.